Federal Benefit·🎓Education & Training

 Submit VA Form 22-1990 online at va.gov.

-Last checked 2026-04-30 against www.va.gov.
-Always confirm current rates and rules with the VA before applying — eligibility rules and dollar amounts change with each fiscal year.
+Always confirm current rates and rules on VA.gov before applying — eligibility rules and dollar amounts change with each fiscal year.

 Other Federal Education & Training